 You can easily find people to have a conversation with by participating Twitter chats.
 There many around travel.
-Almost as if Twitter chats were invented with travel in mind, according to this author.
+Almost as if Twitter chats were invented with travel in mind.

 There were more restrictions before when it came to the character count, especially considering the retweets.
 But Twitter recently made an upgrade.
 It now allows longer tweets after it removed photos, quoted tweets, and other items from its famous 140-character word limit.